mark-cd-hudson/albanian-page-tool/README.md

-# Albanian Page Tool
+# Language Learning Tool

-A React SPA for learning Albanian by reading books.
-Upload images of book pages and get instant translations and word meanings.
+A React SPA for learning any language by reading books.
+Upload images of book pages and get instant translations and word meanings powered by Claude AI.

 ## Features

+- 🌍 **Multi-Language Support**: Learn any language with AI-powered translations
-- 📷 **Image Upload**: Upload images of Albanian book pages
+- 📷 **Image Upload**: Upload images of book pages in any language
 - 🤖 **AI-Powered Extraction**: Uses Claude AI to extract text from images
 - 🔤 **Word-by-Word Translation**: Get meanings for every word in context
 - 💬 **Sentence Translation**: See full sentence translations
+- 📚 **Book Management**: Organize pages by book with title, author, and page numbers
+- 🎯 **Custom Native Language**: Set your preferred translation target language
-- 📚 **Page History**: Keep track of all uploaded pages
+- 📖 **Page History**: Keep track of all uploaded pages with language tags
-- 💾 **Local Storage**: All data stored locally in your browser
+- 💾 **IndexedDB Storage**: All data stored locally with generous storage limits
 - 🔑 **Custom API Key**: Use your own Anthropic API key
 - 🎨 **Modern UI**: Clean, beautiful, and responsive design